ZaidQureshi/bam/README.md

 * A NVMe SSD.
 Any NVMe SSD will do.
   * Please make sure there isn't any needed data on this SSD  as the system can write data to the SSD if the application requests to.
 * A NVIDIA Tesla grade GPU that is from the Volta or newer generation.
 A Tesla V100 fits both of these requirements
   * A Tesla grade GPU is needed as it can expose all of its memory for P2P accesses over PCIe.
+(NVIDIA Tesla T4 does not work as it only provides 256M of BAR space)
   * A Volta or newer generation of GPU is needed as we rely on memory synchronization primitives only supported since Volta.
 * A system that can support `Above 4G Decoding` for PCIe devices.
   * This is needed to address more than 4GB of memory for PCIe devices, specifically GPU memory.